auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 ---

 # Add authorization to an ASP.NET Owin Web API application.
-Auth0 allows you to quickly add authorization to any kind of application.
+Auth0 allows you to add authorization to any kind of application.
 This guide demonstrates how to integrate Auth0 with any new or existing ASP.NET Owin Web API application using the `Microsoft.Owin.Security.Jwt` package.

-If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.
+If you have not created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API for your project.

-Alternatively, you can read [our getting started guide](get-started/auth0-overview/set-up-apis) that helps you set up your first API through the Auth0 dashboard.
+To set up your first API through the Auth0 dashboard, review [our getting started guide](get-started/auth0-overview/set-up-apis).

-Every API in Auth0 is configured using an API Identifier that your application code will use as the Audience to validate the access token.
+Each Auth0 API uses the API Identifier, which your application needs to validate the access token.

 <!-- markdownlint-disable MD041 MD002 -->